 A range of mental health services are available in the Brisbane North region.

-For help in finding the service and supports that will best meet your friend or family member's needs, please contact the My Mental Health Service Navigators by calling 1800 752 235.
+For help in finding the service and supports that will best meet your friend or family member’s needs, please contact the My Mental Health Service Navigators by calling 1800 752 235.
+The My Mental Health Service Navigation team can provide support and information on how to access mental health, suicide prevention and alcohol and other drug treatment services in our region.

 Please note, this is not a crisis service and operates 8.30 am – 4.30 pm, Monday to Friday.